-Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a glaze, sauce or icing used as filling for pastries, to make truffles or to glaze cakes.
+Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as filling for pastries, to make truffles, to glaze cakes and many more uses.

-There are a few ways you can melt chocolate, to use it in desserts or as a chocolate ganache such.
+There are a few ways you can melt chocolate, in order to make the ganache:

 - Another way is to heat the heavy cream on the stove top and then remove it from the heat, add the chocolate and other ingredients and mix until it melts.